Primary School Public Speaking Competition

 Their maturity and skill at presenting was quite amazing for people so young and they were all a credit to both their schools and their parents.
 The judging was by a panel of Rotarians who scored the presenters based on talk structure, quality of content, skill in delivery and interest and enjoyment for the audience.

 The competition was closely fought with a winner being announced from each school and one overall winner.
-This year the overall winner was Ailsa Williams from Peterculter primary school with a wonderful engaging and interesting talk how she saw our future planet developing.
+This year the overall winner was Ailsa Williams from Peterculter primary school with a wonderful engaging and interesting talk on Walt Disney who was a person who inspired her most.

 Ailsa can be seen here being presented with her winners’ trophy by Aberdeen Deeside Vocational and Youth convenor John Whitfield.